Handloading: Swaging

-Every bullet diameter, and most of the bullet types, need special dies, making swaging a rather investment-intensive enterprise.
+Every bullet diameter and most bullet types require specific dies.
+Because of this, starting a bullet swaging operation requires a significant cost for equipment.

 Purchased Bullets

 Handloaders have the choice to swage but most choose to purchase pre-made jacketed bullets, due to the obscure nature of swaging and the specialized, expensive equipment.
 The process of manufacturing a jacketed bullet is far more complex than for a cast bullet; first, the jacket must be punched from a metal sheet of precise thickness, filled with a premeasured lead core, and then swaged into shape with a high pressure press in multiple steps.
 This involved process makes jacketed bullets far more expensive on average than cast bullets.
 Further complicating this are the requirements for controlled expansion bullets (see terminal ballistics), which require a tight bond between the jacket and the core.
 Premium expanding bullets are, with match grade bullets, at the top tier in expense.

 Plated Bullets

 A more economical alternative was made available to the handloader in the 1980s, the copper-plated bullet.
 Copper-plated bullets are lead bullets that are electroplated with a copper jacket.
 While thinner than a swaged bullet jacket, the plated jacket is far thicker than normal electroplate, and provides significant structural integrity to the bullet.
 Since the jacket provides the strength, soft lead can be used, which allows bullets to be swaged or cast into shape before plating.
 While not strong enough for most rifle cartridges, plated bullets work well in many handgun rounds, with a recommended maximum velocity of 1250 ft/s (375 m/s).
 Plated bullets fall between cast and traditional jacketed bullets in price.

 While originally sold only to handloaders as an inexpensive substitute for jacketed bullets, the plated bullet has come far.
 The ammunition manufacturer Speer now offers the Gold Dot line, commercially loaded premium handgun ammunition using copper-plated hollow point bullets.
 The strong bond between jacket and core created by the electroplating process makes expanding bullets hold together very well, and the Gold Dot line is now in use by many police departments.